-This information will help you prepare for your CAR T cell therapy at Memorial Sloan Kettering (MSK), including what to expect before, during, and after your treatment.
+This information will help you get ready for your CAR T cell collection (harvesting) at MSK.
+It explains what to expect before, during, and after your procedure.

-- T cell modification: The T cells will be sent to a laboratory to have a new gene added to them.
-The new gene will help them find and destroy cancer cells.
+CAR T cell harvesting is a procedure that collects T cells (a type of white blood cell).
+They will be sent to a lab to have a new gene added to them.
+This is called genetic modification.
+The new gene will help them find and kill cancer cells.
 Once the T cells have this new gene, they are called CAR T cells.

 MSK Schwartz Building Lobby

 1250 1st Ave. (between East 67th and East 68th streets)

 David H. Koch Center for Cancer Care at Memorial Sloan Kettering

 530 East 74th Street (between York Avenue and the East River)

 Before Your T Cell Harvesting Procedure

 Most people have their T cells harvested using an intravenous (IV) catheter, also called an IV line.
 This is a thin, flexible tube that’s put into a vein in your arm.